rust-lang/rust/src/doc/trpl/iterators.md

 Now, `collect()` will require that the range gives it some numbers, and so it will do the work of generating the sequence.

 Ranges are one of two basic iterators that you'll see.
-The other is `iter()`, which you've used before. `iter()` can turn a vector into a simple iterator that gives you each element in turn:
+The other is `iter()`.
+`iter()` can turn a vector into a simple iterator that gives you each element in turn:

 ```rust
 let nums = [1, 2, 3];